 Vital Records

-Vital records are a critical source of information for tracing your family history.
-They include birth and death certificates, marriage licenses, and other legal documents that can provide important details about your ancestors.
+Vital records are legal documents that include birth and death certificates, marriage licenses, and other legal documents that can provide important details about your ancestors.
+These records can be found in archives or online databases.

 But by exploring and analyzing these records carefully, you can begin to unravel the mystery of your family history.